sqlballs/MicrosoftFabricPre-Con/fabricoverview/05 - Introduction to Mirroring in Fabric.md

 <h2 id="5.1"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">5.1 What is Mirroing in Fabric?</h2>
 <br></br>

-Mirroring in Fabric offers a low-cost and low-latency data replication solution, enabling seamless integration of data from various systems into a single analytics platform, OneLake.
-You can continuously replicate data from sources like Azure SQL Database, Azure Cosmos DB, Azure Databricks, and Snowflake.
+Mirroring in Fabric is a low-cost and low-latency solution to bring data from various systems together into a single analytics platform.
+You can continuously replicate your existing data estate directly into Fabric's OneLake from a variety of Azure databases and external data sources.

+With the most up-to-date data in a queryable format in OneLake, you can now use all the different services in Fabric, such as running analytics with Spark, executing notebooks, data engineering, visualizing through Power BI Reports, and more.

-Once the data is in OneLake, it becomes accessible in a queryable format, allowing the use of Fabric's diverse services, such as Spark analytics, notebook execution, data engineering, and Power BI Reports visualization.
-This solution offers an integrated, end-to-end product designed to simplify analytics and foster openness and collaboration, supporting the open-source Delta Lake table format.
+Mirroring in Fabric allows users to enjoy a highly integrated, end-to-end, and easy-to-use product that is designed to simplify your analytics needs.
+Built for openness and collaboration between Microsoft, and technology solutions that can read the open-source Delta Lake table format.

 Mirroring in Fabric accelerates the data integration process, providing a turnkey solution for creating data replicas in OneLake to meet all analytical needs.